culturing/poems/DESIGN.md

 `Scripts/review.js`, `Tools/` and the `{{review}}` line in `Templates/content.html` when the pass is done.

-## Motion and accessibility
+## Accessibility

-Everything that fades in on this site — the opening line beside a title, a theme's count — shares one duration.
-Anyone who has asked their system for less motion gets the end state with no transition rather than no reveal at all.
+Nothing on this site moves.
+The reveals — the opening line beside a title, a theme's count, a pagination label — go straight to their end state on hover, so there is no motion for `prefers-reduced-motion` to reduce and no rule answering it.

 `.visually-hidden` content is reachable by crawlers and screen readers and absent from the visual design.